projen/projen/docusaurus/docs/quick-starts/typescript/expressjs/index.md

 ## Running the app

 You have code now, but you need to run it!
-To do that, we'll add a `start` task to _projen_:
+To do that, we'll add a `start` task to projen:

 ```ts
 project.tasks.addTask("start", {